KevinHayesParrish/govisn/README.md

 A 3D network visualization tool written in golang.

+## Prerequisites
+1. All routers to be discovered must support SNMP to properly discover the network.
+2. All routers to be discovered must have DNS TXT records providing GPS Lat, Long and Altitude.
+This allows for proper placement of the router object on the surface of a sphere, which represents the Earth.
+Example:
+      1. router.domain.home.
+TXT 86400 "Lat=38.889847"
+      2. router.domain.home.
+TXT 86400 "Long=-77.011325"
+      3. router.domain.home.
+TXT 86400 "Alt=100"

 ## History of the Project
 This project is a continuation of the work that started with Java application **vrmlNet**, which was developed in 1998. vrmlNet created VRML code that could be rendered by VRML Browser Plug-ins.